McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ### Setting a Specific Mermaid Theme

-While you can configure the Mermaid theme to render your graph by using one of the [initialization options](#providing-initialization-options-for-the-mermaid-library), the recommended way is to set the default value in the `--MERMAID-theme` variable of your used [color variant](configuration/appearance/generator/).
-This allows your graphs to look pretty when the user switches a color variant.
+While you can configure the Mermaid theme to render your graph by using one of the [initialization options](#providing-initialization-options-for-the-mermaid-library), the recommended way is to set the default value using the `--MERMAID-theme` variable in your [color variant stylesheet](configuration/appearance/generator/).
+This allows your graphs to look pretty when the user switches the color variant.

 ## Examples